-(c) Access by University Staff and Members of Official University Councils and Standing Committees committees shall have access to relevant portions of an official student's academic record for purposes related to the performance of their duties.
+(c) Access by University Staff and Members of Official University Councils and Standing Committees

+Members of the teaching and administrative staff of the University and members of official University and divisional councils and committees shall have access to relevant portions of an official student's academic record for purposes related to the performance of their duties.
 A staff member requesting information must have a legitimate need to have the requested information for the effective functioning of the position or office.
 Access to medical information as defined in 1(e) above shall be granted to members of the teaching and administrative staff only with the prior expressed or implied consent of the student.